hive-keychain/keychain-sdk/README.md

 ## keychain-sdk

 This class is a way to handle hive-keychain requests, using Typescript.
-The porpouse is to make it easy for devs and reducing lines of code and complexity.
+The purpose is to make it easy for devs and reduce lines of code and complexity.

 ### Installation